 crunch-client-header is only meant for quick tests.
-If you have to block several different headers, or only want to modify parts of them, you should enable filter-client-headers and create your own filter.
+If you have to block several different headers, or only want to modify parts of them, you should use a client-header filter.

 Warning Don't block any header without understanding the consequences.